joaquintides/boost_epoch/README.md

 **What happens if my Boost library is blocked because a new C++ standard has subsumed it?**

 In principle, your library won't progress into the new epoch (and thus will be discouraged as an internal dependency).
-Other than that, users can stll enjoy it.
+Other than that, users can still enjoy it.

 **But my lib is better/has more functionality than the C++ replacement**